North Jutland tests: Here are the best places to go underground in North Jutland

 The bunker museum in Hanstholm

 Would you like to see how 90 German soldiers lived in the years 1940-45?
-Then set the GPS to Hanstholm, where the bunker museum offers both an otherworldly exhibition about the Second World War and a tour of one of the Germans’ largest bunkers on Danish soil.
+Then set the GPS to Hanstholm, where the bunker museum offers both an otherworldly exhibition regarding the Second World War and a tour of one of the Germans’ largest bunkers on Danish soil.

 The trip in the bunker is both touching and terrifying.
 Here you get an authentic impression of life in the bunker, where you have the opportunity to enter the original communal baths and see what the soldiers’ rooms looked like.
 Now I don’t want to reveal too much – but there wasn’t much privacy.
 If the weather is good, you can also take a stroll on the hiking trails in the large nature area, so you can see some of the smaller bunkers in the area.